Reading Time: 3 Minutes

 Read more: Who Makes the Decisions in A Body Corporate?

-How Are Proposed Rule Changes Discussed?
+How are Proposed Rule Changes Discussed?

 Proposed changes to body corporate rules are discussed at General Meetings.
 Before the meeting, unit owners are notified of the proposed changes and given time to review them.
 At the meeting, owners can debate the proposed changes, suggest amendments, and vote on whether to adopt the new rules.
 Final new provisions of the Unit Titles (Body Corporate Governance and Other Matters) Amendment Act are now in effect including the ability for members to virtually attend meetings.